ermig1979/Simd/README.md

 * `SIMD_SYNET` - Enable optimizations for Synet framework.
 It is switched on by default.
 * `SIMD_SINT8_DEBUG` - Enable debug INT8 capabilities for Synet framework.
 It is switched off by default.
 * `SIMD_HIDE` - Hide internal functions of Simd Library.
 It is switched off by default.
+* `SIMD_RUNTIME` - Enable of runtime faster algorithm choise.
+It is switched on by default.
 * `SIMD_TEST_FLAGS` - Addition compiler flags to build test framework.

 Using the library